flightaware/fa-grafana/README.md

 cd fa-grafana
 ```

-### 3. Set HOST_IP env variable to your Raspberry Pi's local IP in the .env file
+### 3. Edit the .env file and set your Pi's local IP address and a few other config if desired

 ```
 nano .env